Hearing Impairment Team

 Teacher of the Hearing Impaired

-These are specialist teaching assistants who have undertaken specialist training in hearing impairment.
-They work for the hearing impaired service but are based in school with the children and young people.
+These are specialist Teaching Assistants who have undertaken specialist training in hearing impairment.
+They work for the hearing impairment service but are based in school with the children and young people.

-These are specialist communication support workers who work in homes and in special schools, they work with children and young people with hearing and multi-sensory impairments.
+These are specialist Communication Support Workers (CSWs) who work in homes and in special schools.
+They work with children and young people with hearing and multi-sensory impairments.

 Resource and IT Technician

 The Resource and IT Technician supports all the staff and learners who use the service.
 He maintains and services hearing assistive technology.
 The role also includes activities supporting staff development and training both on an ad-hoc basis and in formal sessions.